endqwerty/automationpractice/README.md

 ## Configuration

-Sample config is located in `.env.example`
+Sample config is located in `.env.example`.
+The environment variables you will need to have set depends on the location you wish to run the project at.

 The env var `LOCATION` is included in the sample file, but does not need to be set if executed through npm scripts.

 There are two location types supported.
-They are defined by executing on the **local** machine or executing on a **remote** machine (Browserstack)
+They are defined by executing on the **local** machine or executing on a **remote** machine (Browserstack).

+### Nightwatch configuration

+Nightwatch settings are located in `conf/`.
+The bulk of the settings are located in `conf/common.conf.js` while some location specific settings are in the conf files named for the location.

+Common items such as Browser version, OS version, Browser Window size, etc are all cofigured here.

+A full list of configuration options are in the [nightwatch docs](https://nightwatchjs.org/gettingstarted/configuration/#nightwatch-json).

 ### Local Execution

 A version of Chrome browser that is supported by the latest chromedriver is expected to be installed.
+For additional notes, check the [chromedriver docs](https://www.npmjs.com/package/chromedriver).

 For testing other versions of Chrome/Firefox utilize the command flags which [nightwatch provides](https://nightwatchjs.org/guide/running-tests/#command-line-options).

-Nightwatch settings are located in `conf/`

 ### Remote Execution